Ankle Dislocation Management in the ED

 Diazepam (Valium)

-Clinical Context: Depresses all levels of CNS, including limbic and reticular formation, possibly by increasing activity of GABA, a major inhibitory neurotransmitter.
+Clinical Context: Depresses all levels of the CNS, including the limbic and reticular formation, possibly by increasing the activity of GABA, a major inhibitory neurotransmitter.
 Individualize dosage and increase cautiously to avoid adverse effects.

 Lorazepam (Ativan)

-Clinical Context: Sedative hypnotic in benzodiazepine class that has short onset of effect and relatively long half-life.
-By increasing GABA, a major inhibitory neurotransmitter, may depress all levels of CNS, including limbic and reticular formation.
-When patient needs to be sedated for >1 d this medication is excellent.
-Monitor patient's blood pressure after administering dose and adjust as necessary.
+Clinical Context: Sedative-hypnotic in benzodiazepine class that has a short onset of effect and a relatively long half-life.
+By increasing GABA, a major inhibitory neurotransmitter, it may depress all levels of the CNS, including the limbic and reticular formation.
+When a patient needs to be sedated for longer than 1 day, this medication is excellent.
+Monitor the patient's blood pressure after administering the dose, and adjust as necessary.

 Class Summary